Vivesh-G/Template_Auth/future_implementations.md

 ### Rate limiting
 Integrate `slowapi` in FastAPI to limit the number of requests to endpoints like `/login` based on IP address.
 Frontend should handle `429 Too Many Requests` responses by disabling buttons and showing a countdown.
+[DONE]

 ### Refresh token rotation
 When a refresh token is used to get a new access token, issue a new refresh token and revoke the old one.